mikhailcavalcanti/invillia-php-test/README.md

 - To create the database schema first enter on the PHP container, then run the doctrine create schema command.
   - docker-compose exec php sh
   - bin/console doctrine:schema:create

+### Tests
+  - To run the tests just enter on the PHP container and execute the command:
+      - ./bin/phpunit